vfarcic/devops24/manuscript/05-chart-museum.md

 This is becoming monotonous, and that's OK.
 It should be that way.
 Installations should be boring and follow the same pattern.
 We found that pattern in Helm.

 The *chartmuseum-values.yml* file defines the values we discussed.
 It sets the `tag` we'll use, and it enables the API.
 It defines the `resources`, and you already know that the values we're using should be taken with a lot of skepticism.
-In the "real" production, the amount of memory and CPU your applications require will differ greatly from what we can observe in our examples.
+In the "real" production, the amount of memory and CPU your applications require will differ significantly from what we can observe in our examples.

-We enabled `persistence` and we'll use the default StorageClass, since we did not specify any explicitly.
+We enabled `persistence`, and we'll use the default StorageClass, since we did not specify any explicitly.

 Ingress section defines the same annotations as those we used with the other Helm installations.
 It also defines a single host that will handle requests from all paths (`/`).
 Think of it as a reminder only.
 We cannot rely on the host in the *chartmuseum-values.yml* file since it likely differs from the `nip.io` address you defined.
 I could not predict which one will be in your case.
 So, we'll overwrite that value with a `--set` argument.